The U.S Citizen Services unit performs various notarial services, including:

 If there are no slots available in the Appointment System, please go back to the system at a later time.
 Appointment slots are opened approximately two weeks in advance, and additional slots are often added, so we recommend you check the system periodically for availability.

 Notarial services are generally considered non-emergency.
-Therefore, in order to be fair to applicants, our office only consider expedite requests when there is an urgent need to travel due to an extreme emergency.
+Therefore, in order to be fair to applicants, our office only considers expedite requests when there is an urgent need to travel due to an extreme emergency.
+An extreme emergency is danger to a person’s health or well-being.
 If you need to request an expedited appointment, you must first schedule an appointment online.
 After successfully scheduling an appointment, you must visit our Inquiry Form to submit an expedite request.
 Please include:

 1) the reason your case is an extreme emergency and you must have an earlier appointment,